Cuckoo wrasse: Human usage

-The cuckoo wrasse is occasionally eaten but wrasse flesh is not popular in many places, for example in Britain, so it is not much in demand from commercial fisheries.
-It is fished by recreational anglers and, as they are long lived fish their populations can be affected by too high a catch, they are fished for on a catch and release basis.
+The cuckoo wrasse is occasionally eaten, but wrasse flesh is not popular in many places, for example in Britain, so it is not much in demand from commercial fisheries.
+It is fished by recreational anglers.
+As they are long-lived fish, their populations can be affected by too high a catch, so they are fished on a catch and release basis.

 In Norway, cuckoo wrasse (along with other wrasse species) are used in salmon farming to eat salmon lice from the farmed fish.
 This leads to overfishing in some areas, and a noticeable decrease in population in selected areas.